directus-labs/guest-authoring/ubuntu-deploy/index.md

 sudo apt upgrade -y
 ```

-This command updates and upgrades all existing packages to their latest versions.
+These commands update and upgrade all existing packages to their latest versions.

 ## Installing Docker